Fee Payment (All Students)

 Cost: $75 per semester.

-What’s covered: The SRC fee covers use of the SRC and its facilities.
+What's covered: The SRC fee allows you access to the SRC, as well as Patty Center pool, Hulbert Nanook Terrain Park, recreational skate sessions at the Patty Center ice arena and the outdoor climbing tower.
+With the SRC, you have access to the whole facility and group exercise classes.
+A belay class is required for the indoor climbing wall and costs extra.
+Students paying the SRC fee also receive discounts on personal training.
 Anyone under the age of 18 using the SRC and its facilities must be accompanied by a parent or guardian whose minimum age is 21, unless he/she is a full-time UAF student.
 For more information call 907-474-5886.

 Student Sustainability Fee